exasol/sqlalchemy-exasol/doc/changes/unreleased.md

 - Reformatted files to meet project specifications
 - #588: Updated to exasol-toolbox 1.6.0 and relocked dependencies to resolve CVE-2025-50182, CVE-2025-50181, & CVE-2024-47081
 - #605: Removed non-ASCII unicode from templates & relocked dependencies to resolve CVE-2025-8869 (pip -> transitive dependency)
+- #640: Re-locked dependencies to resolve CVE-2025-8869 for transitive dependency pip